 Jessica Bylo Chacon

 Jessica is an educator with a passion for quality history teaching and the inclusion of human rights in the curriculum.
 While teaching for nearly a decade in the San Francisco Bay Area, she was selected to travel with the Holocaust & Jewish Resistance Teachers Program and traveled to Rwanda to study genocide and its effects.
 After leaving the classroom, she created the website bylochacon.com, the inception of Woven Teaching.
-Jessica holds a masters degree in modern world history, an executive certificate in nonprofit management and is currently working on a masters degree in human rights education.
+Jessica holds a masters degree in modern world history, and an executive certificate in nonprofit management.
 She is a Teacher Fellow with the United States Holocaust Memorial Museum as well as the National World War I Museum.
 In addition to Woven Teaching, Jessica is also Deputy Executive Director at the Educators' Institute for Human Rights, and an active board member for the non-profit Running Chicken.
 She lives in Berkeley, California with her family.